 - Modifications of Design Features should generally be granted in limited scenarios but may be necessary when the Design Standards do not fit appropriately with the style of architecture proposed.
 Modifications may be requested from the Plan Commission and should generally show how the proposed changes to the code result in a similar or higher quality product, improve structural integrity, and/or maintain cohesion with the surrounding neighborhoods. - 2.
 Design guidelines may be modified or waived by the Plan Commission, upon annexation of property, approval of a rezoning or subdivision plat, or at any time upon submission of a Design Standard Modification application with the appropriate public notice in accordance with the Rules of Procedure of the Plan Commission.
-A letter outlining the requested modifications or waivers from the Design Standards, accompanied by drawings, photos, and plans of any proposed modification shall be submitted with the modification application filing. - 3.
-Modifications granted by the Plan Commission shall be considered in effect as long as the petitioner is the owner/developer of the project.
-Changes in such shall require a new submission to the Plan Commission and updated approval of the modifications. - 4.
-Written justification for each modification requested, specifically addressing that the proposed development plan and the community is better served by the proposed standards in lieu or the ordinance standards.
+A letter outlining the requested modifications or waivers from the Design Standards, accompanied by drawings, photos, and plans of any proposed modification shall be submitted with the modification application filing. - Changes in modifications granted by the Commission shall require a new submission to the Plan Commission and updated approval of the modifications. - 4.
+Written justification for each modification requested shall be submitted, specifically addressing why the proposed development plan and the community is better served by the proposed standards.